jsmrcaga/ping/README.md

 # Ping
 A simple status page built over Cloudflare Workers, D1 and Vercel (Next.js 13).

+Since this project started as a way to test new tech, it is not very tidy or properly split into components, but it works nicely!

-It has soe nice little features:
+It has some nice little features:

 ## Features
 - Host dependent